Work About

 UX ResearchProduct DesignDesign SystemPrototyping

-SalesX - AI-Powered CRM
+SalesX - Voice-First CRM

-SalesX - AI-Powered CRM
+SalesX - Voice-First CRM

 Designing a simplified AI/ML-based CRM that eliminates data entry friction for modern sales teams.